ankddev/zapret-discord-youtube/README.md

 ## Are there any viruses here
 In this build there are no viruses, if you downloaded it from https://github.com/ankddev/zapret-discord-youtube/releases.
 If your antivirus detects viruses, please disable it or add fix folder to excluded folders.
-Here is description about viruses: https://github.com/bol-van/zapret/issues/393
+Here is explanation about viruses in original repository: https://github.com/bol-van/zapret/issues/393

 ## How to clean WinDivert
 Run this: